COURSE COM3085: CONTENT MANAGEMENT SYSTEMS

 - Your site needs to have at least 2 plugins installed and working.
 The default plugins don’t count.

 - Setup your page so you can post to it remotely from a mobile device.
-(Look for the WordPress App in your app store.)
+(WordPress App in Google Play, Apple App Store.)
 Post an article with a photo from your device.